chrt00/xsd2rb/README.md

-# xsd2rb - a rubygem to simplify and automate XML generation in Ruby
+# Xsd2Rb - a RubyGem to simplify and automate XML generation in Ruby
 ## Summary
 This readme covers the xsd2rb project, originally written by Chris To (https://github.com/chrt00) in April 2017.
 The code is not present in this repo as it was written for Jane Inc. https://github.com/janeapp for their Telus eClaims integration.
 The three month time investment used to write this library helped automate 100,000's of code changes.
-This document is not comprehensive as I am recalling from memory.
+This document is not comprehensive or 100% accurate as I am recalling from memory.

 ## Motivation
 The Telus eClaims insurance integration process began with using Savon https://github.com/savonrb/savon, a gem that used a hash-based DSL to generate XML.
 However, due the complexity of the HL7 XML standard, it was impossible to generate correct SOAP XML after a few levels of nesting.
 This required a new solution to generate XML in Ruby.